Saruman: Once good, but fallen

+Industrial evil

 Treebeard describes Saruman as having "a mind of metal and wheels".
 Evil in The Lord of the Rings tends to be associated with machinery, whereas good is usually associated with nature.
 Both Saruman's stronghold of Isengard and his altered Shire demonstrate the negative effects of industrialization and Isengard is overthrown when the forests, in the shape of the Ents, literally rise against it.
 Patrick Curry says Tolkien is hostile to industrialism, linking this to the widespread urban development that took place in the West Midlands where Tolkien grew up in the first decades of the 20th century.
 He identifies Saruman as one of the key examples given in the book of the evil effects of industrialization, and by extension of imperialism.

+John R. Holmes writes that there is a philological link between "a perverted will to power with the love of machines we see in Isengard".
+The etymologies of English "magic", Latinized Greek magia, "the power of causing physical change in the real world", and English "machine", Greek mekhane or makhana "device", are both from Old Persian maghush "sorcerer", from Proto-Indo-European *magh, "to have power".
+Thus, Holmes writes, Tolkien was following an ancient cultural connection in making Saruman think in this way, using magic.

 Shippey notes that Saruman's name repeats this view of technology: in the Mercian dialect of Old English used by Tolkien to represent the Language of Rohan in the book, the word saru means "clever", "skilful" or "ingenious".
 This has associations with both technology and treachery that are fitting for Tolkien's portrayal of Saruman, the "cunning man".
 He also writes of Saruman's distinctively modern association with Communism in the way the Shire is run under his control in "The Scouring of the Shire": goods are taken "for fair distribution" which, since they are mainly never seen again, Shippey terms an unusually modern piece of hypocrisy in the way evil presents itself in Middle-earth.

+Evil and providence

 Saruman is in part the architect of his own downfall.
 Kocher, Randel Helms and Shippey write that Saruman's actions in the first half of The Two Towers, although intended to further his own interests, in fact lead to his defeat and that of Sauron: his orcs help split the Fellowship at Parth Galen, and in carrying off two of the hobbits initiate a series of incidents that lead to his ruin.
 In turn this frees the Rohirrim to intervene at the Battle of the Pelennor Fields and then together with the men of Gondor to assault Sauron's stronghold of Mordor and distract him from Frodo's final effort to destroy the Ring.
 Shippey says that this demonstrates the value of persistence in the face of despair, even if a way out cannot be seen; Kocher and Helms write that it is part of a pattern of providential events and of the reversed effects of evil intentions throughout the book.